- Author: Surendra Dara

 Twospotted spider mite (right, UC IPM)

 Damage: Symptoms of damage vary according to the host plant.
 On poinsettia, Lewis mite feeds on the underside of the leaves and causes very fine stippling or flecking on foliage, which can be initially mistaken for nutrient deficiency.
 Infestations can build to high levels in poinsettia before mites and their webbing are noticed.
-Since their infestation in strawberries currently coincides with TSSM infestations, exclusive Lewis mite damage symptoms in strawberries is yet to be determined.
+Since their infestation in strawberries currently coincides with TSSM infestations, exclusive Lewis mite damage symptoms in strawberries are yet to be determined.
 In some hosts like papaya, damage resembles symptoms of viral infection and may cause distortion and yellowing of young leaves.
 According to Daniel Gilrein, an extension entomologist from Cornell University, fine flecking from Lewis mite feeding almost resembles nitrogen deficiency and can delay detection until populations build up.
 Leaves turn brown and webbing can be seen as the damage advances.

 Management: In research on greenhouse poinsettias (D. Gilrein, pers. comm.), abamectin (Avid for ornamentals, Agri-Mek and generics for food crops), acequinocyl (Kanemite and Shuttle-O), bifenazate (Acramite and Floramite), fenpyroximate (Akari and Fujimite), spiromesifen (Judo and Oberon) were found effective in controlling Lewis mite.
 These are also among the miticides recommended by UC IPM for spider mites on strawberries.
 However, there have been some suspected resistance issues in some populations of Lewis mite in strawberry growing areas of California, but some of these materials act primarily as contact miticides and issues of coverage cannot be ruled out in all cases.